 I found that I couldn’t assume that just because the place listed something as vegetarian or vegan meant it actually was.
 It’s common to use shrimp paste or fish sauce as a seasoning or base for a lot of foods including all of the ones listed above.
 It’s also common to find it in sambal, the spicy hot sauce included with a lot of local meals.

 Often locals didn’t really get that using shrimp paste or fish sauce meant that the dish was no longer vegetarian, much less vegan.
 Eliminating foods by choice is a luxury in much of the world, including in Indonesia, so one simply has to ask and make sure – no big deal!
 Use the following phrases:

 - “Tanpa terasi” (tan-pa ter-ah-see): without shrimp paste

 - “Tanpa saus ikan”(tan-pa sauce ee-kan): without fish sauce

 Apart from Indonesian food, there’s a nice variety of vegan options especially on Bali, the Gilis, and Kuta, Lombok.

 Bali receives more tourists than anywhere else in Indonesia and many of them are health focused, especially in Ubud.
-Earth Cafe and Sayuri Healing Food Cafe are two great places there.
+Click here for a full guide to the best vegan eats in Bali!